hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/03-Centralization.md

         | Hub  | .04 | .14 | .03 | __.19__ | __.27__ | .14 | .15 | .03 |

 + HITS Algorithm NetworkX
-    + Use NetworkX funtion `hits(G)` to compute the hub and authority scores of network G.
+    + Use NetworkX func tion `hits(G)` to compute the hub and authority scores of network G.
     + `hits(G)` outputs two dictionaries, keyed by node, with the hub and authority scores of the nodes.

 + Summary